 A Different Perspective

 Even though Nehemiah had risen to an important role in Artaxerxes’ court (he was cupbearer to the king), he stayed humble.
 Nehemiah didn’t get wrapped up in the material comfort of his position.
 Just imagine what it would be like to trade God’s blessing for material things.
-Imagine what it’s like to be distracted so much by a comfortable life among your enemies that you grew calloused to what blessings really are!
+Imagine what it’s like to be distracted so much by a comfortable life among your enemies that you start seeing mere lifestyle as what blessings are!
 (Hmmm does that sound familiar to us American Christians?)

 Living Behind Enemy Lines